 The Mini-Alpine is an alert, gracefully hardy, animal that adapts and thrives in any climate while maintaining good health and excellent production.
 The straight or slightly dished face and fine, narrow, erect ears gives it a clean appearance.
-The various colors are given French name but color patterns are fine to use.
+The various colors are given French names but color patterns are fine to use.
 Alpines with Toggenburg color AND white markings or all white are discriminated against in the show ring, but are registerable as Experimental with MDGA.
 All other color combinations are acceptable in all herdbooks.

 (sundgow) - black with white markings such as underbody, facial stripes, etc.